 What happens to your mortgage payments when interest rates rise?
 Many people mistakenly believe that their payments will fluctuate when interest rates change.
-They end up paying a premium for the fixed rate so they can sleep better at night knowing their mortgage payment will remain constant.
+They end up paying a premium for the fixed-rate so they can sleep better at night knowing their mortgage payment will remain constant.

-Even though there is overwhelming evidence that selecting a variable interest rate mortgage will save money over the 5-year fixed interest rate, many home owners still fear what might happen to their mortgage if interest rates rise.
+Even though there is overwhelming evidence that selecting a variable interest rate mortgage will save money over the 5-year fixed interest rate, many homeowners still fear what might happen to their mortgage if interest rates rise.

 I recently explained this to a friend of mine after telling him about my variable rate mortgage of prime minus 0.80%.
-He mentioned that he went through a mortgage broker to secure a 5-year fixed rate of 3.89% last year, and he thought that was a good deal because he wouldn’t have to worry about rising interest rates affecting his mortgage payments.
+He mentioned that he went through a mortgage broker to secure a 5-year fixed rate of 3.89% last year, and he thought that was a good deal because he wouldn’t have to worry about rising mortgage rates affecting his payments.

 Will My Payment Change If Interest Rates Rise?

 According to TD Canada Trust, with a variable rate mortgage the interest rate is set on the first day of each month, and your payments remain the same.
-The closed variable rate mortgage also gives you the ability to lock in your interest rate by converting to a fixed rate mortgage at any time, as long as the new term is at least the lesser of 3 years or the current remaining term.
+The closed variable rate mortgage also gives you the ability to lock in your interest rate by converting to a fixed-rate mortgage at any time, as long as the new term is at least the lesser of 3 years or the current remaining term.

 Let’s look at an example:

 If I took out a $250,000 mortgage with a variable interest rate of 2.20% paid monthly over a 25-year amortization schedule, my total monthly mortgage payment would be $1,083.
 Because my total payment is fixed, and due to the odd number of days in each month, the amount I’m paying on principal and interest fluctuates even without a change in the interest rate.

 - Principal payment – $661/month on average